netliferesearch/promptfinder/README.md

 - All navigation tabs and filter/sort controls are now accessible by keyboard and screen reader.
 - Color contrast and focus states have been improved for all interactive elements.
 - The UI is responsive and mobile-friendly.
+- All error and confirmation messages use a consistent, accessible toast notification system.
+- Delete confirmation dialog buttons are styled and accessible, matching the rest of the UI.

 ---